s1lvaj/degoogle/README.md

 ## 5. Maps

 Very hard to replace.
 Apple Maps is safer than Google Maps.
 But opensource alternatives can also be good to look at.
+However, when traveling to a country you've never been in, Google Maps with location on, as well as Google Lens/Translate, can be useful.

 ## 6. Content